 Classes are from 9:00 AM till noon with a break (unless otherwise noted)

 iOS is used by iPhone, iPad, and iPod Touch. iOS is not used on a Mac.

 MacOS is used by a Mac.
 MacOS is not used by iPhone, iPad, or iPod Touch.

-Apple Essentials: Easy to use Dictation - How to Conquer Siri - Fireside Room - Ken Spencer
+Apple Essentials: Travel and Navigation Tools - Fireside Room - Ken Spencer

 iPhone/iPad Basics - E-25 - Zulay Frost & Marganne Meyer